 Food Festivals and Events

 Every year there is a plethora of annual events celebrating local foods.
-Both the apple blossom season is marked with tours, tastings and markets in Armagh.
-Our fishing heritage is celebrated with a summer of festivals, cookery demonstrations, and competitions in fishing ports.
+The apple blossom season in May is marked with tours, tastings and markets in County Armagh, while our fishing heritage is celebrated with a summer of festivals, cookery demonstrations, and competitions in fishing ports.

 Those with an appetite for oysters and stout can compete for international championship titles at the hugely popular Hillsborough Oyster Festival.
 At Christmas time Belfast City Hall hosts a Continental Market, where glüwein, German sausages, pretzels and sugary sweets enhance the Christmas sparkle of the city centre.